How to install the Add to Calendar Button with React

 • In rather basic projects, you can use the Web Component out-of-the-box.

-• In all cases, you could also use the official Add to Calendar Button React Wrapper instead of the main script.
+• Alternatively, you can use the official Add to Calendar Button React Wrapper instead of the main script.
 This comes with a deeper TypeScript and React integration.

 We will highlight all options below.